mapbox/awesome-vector-tiles/README.md

 ## CLI Utilities

 - [mbview](https://github.com/mapbox/mbview) - Watch MBTiles in your localhost.
 View tiles in a basic Mapbox GL JS webapp locally
-- [MBUtil](https://github.com/mapbox/mbutil) - Import and export MBTiles to disk
-- [Datamaps](https://github.com/ericfischer/datamaps) C application that can be used to create vector tiles and store them in an mbtiles.
-See the `render-vector` command.
+- [tippecanoe](https://github.com/mapbox/tippecanoe) - Build vector tilesets from large collections of GeoJSON features.
 - [tilemaker](https://github.com/systemed/tilemaker) - Command line tool to produce vector tiles directly from an .osm.pbf extract without an intermediate database.
-- [vector-tiles-producer](https://github.com/vross/vector-tiles-producer) Command line tool in C++ to creates vector tiles for a given area at chosen zoom levels using a Mapnik XML.
+- [vector-tiles-producer](https://github.com/vross/vector-tiles-producer) Command line tool in C++ to creates vector tiles for a given area at chosen zoom levels using a Mapnik XML. :warning: no longer maintained
-- [tippecanoe](https://github.com/mapbox/tippecanoe) - Build vector tilesets from large collections of GeoJSON features.
 - [vt-geojson](https://github.com/developmentseed/vt-geojson) - decodes vector tiles to GeoJSON FeatureCollections
 - [tl](https://github.com/mojodna/tl) - An alternate command line interface to tilelive
 - [tileshrink](https://github.com/rastapasta/tileshrink) - Reduce the layer extent and simplify the resulting geometries of all vector tiles in an MBTiles